JamesHMcKay/jamesmckay-personal-a7bb4/index.md

   - type: hero_section
     title: 'Hi, I’m James.
 I build software to get the most out of data.'
     subtitle: >-
-      From simple presentation to complex modelling, I develop code that helps make insights that are robust, automated and reliable.
+      From simple presentation to complex modelling, I develop code that produces insights that are robust, automated and reliable.
     actions:
       - label: Contact Me
         url: /contact